dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ### Windows

-On Windows, `ToPlatform` converts the .NET MAUI control to a `FrameworkElement` object.
+On Windows, `ToPlatform` converts the .NET MAUI control to a `FrameworkElement` object:

 ```csharp
 MyMauiPage myMauiPage = new MyMauiPage();